tomasklaen/uosc/README.md

 ### Adding items to menu

-Adding items to menu is facilitated by commenting of your keybinds in `input.conf` with special comment syntax. **uosc** will than parse this file and build the context menu out of it.
+Adding items to menu is facilitated by commenting your keybinds in `input.conf` with special comment syntax. **uosc** will than parse this file and build the context menu out of it.

 #### Syntax